opengauss-mirror/website/app/en/privacyPolicy/index.md

 ## 7. Personal Data Storage Location

-Your personal data will be stored on servers in the People's Republic of China.
+Your personal data will be stored on servers in the Hong Kong Special Administrative Region of the People's Republic of China.

 ## 8. How This Statement Is Updated